kadders/Milo-Parts/Vices/vice-collection/README.md

 - Remove chips and debris after each use

 ## Machining Resources
-For detailed information on machining operations related to the vice components, refer to the [Machining Resources](Machining%20Resources.md) document.
+Machining resources for the vice collection is currently in the works and will be added soon.

 ## Additional Resources
 For further information on other vice components, please refer to the [Vices Documentation](../README.md).